yannrv/Masterarbeit/README.md

 # Master Thesis Project
-Impact of seagrass morphology and environmental factors on microbial diversity​
+Impact of seagrass morphology and environmental factors on microbial diversity​.

 ## Description

-This project contains the scripts, metadata and results of my Master's thesis.
+This project contains the scripts, datas and Figures and comments of my Master's thesis.

 ## Project Structure

-- `Metadata/`: Contains the metadata used in the project.
+- **Data/**: Contains the data files used in the analysis inclunding supplementary data.

+- **Figures/**: Contains figures generated from the analysis.
+  - **16S/**: Subdirectory with figures related to 16S analysis.

-- `Results/`: Contains the analysis results.
+- **Script/**: Contains scripts used in the analysis.
-- `Script/Pre_processing/`: Scripts used for preprocessing (16S and 18S data).
+  - **Pre_processing/**: Scripts used for preprocessing 16S and 18S data.
-- `Script/Processing/`: Scripts for processing (16S and 18S data).
+  - **Processing/**: Scripts for processing the 16S and 18S data.

+- **Data_Analysis_Comments.md**: Documentation and comments related to data analysis.

 ## Usage